 “The presence of these known laws of physics are crucial to accurately handling problems in mechanics and electromagnetics.
 In this manner, physics is engineered directly into the neural network, guaranteeing accurate properties even in small data limits.”

-Nat’s project, titled “Physics-informed graph neural networks for data-driven multiscale modeling,” will be supported by grants of at least $500,000 a year for five years to cover salary
+Nat’s project, titled “Physics-informed graph neural networks for data-driven multiscale modeling,” will be supported by grants of at least $500,000 a year for five years to cover salary and equipment.

 DOE Under Secretary for Science Paul Dabbar said, “The Department of Energy is proud to support funding that will sustain America’s scientific workforce and create opportunities for our researchers to remain competitive on the world stage.
 By bolstering our commitment to the scientific community, we invest in our nation’s next generation of innovators.”